brocaar/chirpstack-docs/content/guides/troubleshooting/network-server.md

 Try to re-activate your device.
 The activation did not match any of the device-sessions stored in the database.
 After a long time of inactivity, it could have expired.
-Also make sure that the LoRaWAN version selected in the Device-profile matches the implemented LoRaWAN version by the device!
+Also make sure that the LoRaWAN<sup>&reg;</sup> version selected in the Device-profile matches the implemented LoRaWAN<sup>&reg;</sup> version by the device!

 #### ABP device